 This is a multi-step process, so don’t expect to complete this in a day!
 But it is easy and well worth the wait for a long-term supply of wonderful dandelion lavender salve.

 First, you will need make an infused oil with fresh picked dandelions and dried lavender.
-I purchased my dried lavender from a natural health food store.
+I purchased my dried lavender from a natural health food store, you can also find it on Amazon.
 To make the dandelion and lavender infused oil:

 You will need – 1 canning jar, about 1.5-2 cups picked dandelions, 1/2 cup dried lavender and lastly 2 cups of oil – I prefer using avocado or olive oil but grapeseed oil would also work as well.